top of page

 Screams.

 Piercing screams from Morrigan and I. She flung the bottle.
 I yanked out the nozzle and shot gasoline in front of us.
 We jammed into each other and screeched because this was it.
-This was my last defense against amounting to nothing, as shattering as a newborn’s cries, because I nearly burst with how badly I wanted to live.
-To have the most interesting thing about me be something other than my death at a sinister gas station beside a house from The Conjuring.
+This was my last defense against amounting to nothing, as shattering as a newborn’s cries because I nearly burst with how badly I wanted to live, to have the most interesting thing about me be something other than my death at a sinister gas station beside a house from The Conjuring.
 So I screamed.

 It was a terrifying catharsis.

 The raccoon jumped, narrowly missing Morrigan’s bottle.
 It bolted past us, melted into the blackness, and disappeared around the block.
 It didn’t even scream back.
-We stood there, gasoline pooling between my toes, trying to comprehend our utter misjudgement.
+We stood there, panting, gasoline pooling between our toes, trying to comprehend our utter misjudgement.
 There was no vindictive ghost or murderer of college girls in revealing tops.
 It wasn’t our end.

 It was absolutely nothing at all.

-“One Big Mac and McCrispy Burger?”
+“One Big Mac and—oh.”

 The drive-thru employee held our burgers hostage as he stared at us—broken nails, the perfume of gasoline, Palm Bays littering the floor—but handed over our food and waved us away.